Latest update: 14 December 2022

 Not sure how to open an oyster?
 Check this video:

 We do our very best to eat all the oysters we picked, but that is humanly impossible.
 We end up taking quite a few home.
-Tired, satisfied, and rosy, we drive back to the Randstad.
+Tired, satisfied, and rosy, we drive back to Amsterdam.
 Best day ever.

 Pick oysters yourself or with a guided tour?

 Where can you pick oysters in Zeeland?

 The St Annastrand (Google Maps location) is also a great place to find oysters.
 It’s a tiny beach near the harbor, where you can park your car for free.
 Go up the dike, and then you are at the beach.
 Dogs are allowed, but only on a leash.
 When you walk on the beach, keep right.
 You’ll find the oysters between the stones and rocks.

 At the Goese Sas you enter the water, so you’ll definitely need boots.
 At the St Annastrand, we stay on the beach, so sneakers are sufficient for oyster picking.
 But it all depends on the tide!
 Take your boots with you – better safe than sorry.